 Start by helping yourself.
 Let me explain what I mean.

 First, recognize that emotional abuse will leave scars you can’t see – but the long-term effects are REAL, and the pain goes on long after the relationship ends.

-Recognize your own feelings - you might have lot of guilt, or intense grief, disbelief or even just plain-old pain.
+Recognize your own feelings – you might have a lot of guilt, or intense grief, disbelief, or even just plain old pain.
 You might feel really ashamed of allowing your kids to get tangled up with your narc spouse (or ex-spouse).
 And you know that when you were being abused by the narcissist, you were probably not as good of a parent as you wanted to be.

 Maybe you were just emotionally unavailable, or maybe you just know that your kids heard and saw way too much in the way of arguments and abuse – and in seeing the state you wound up in when all was said and done.